ammkrn/type_checking_in_lean4/src/type_checking/reduction.md

 Keep in mind that for fully elaborated terms, the arguments to the constructor will include any parameters, so an instance of the `Prod` constructor would be e.g. `Prod.mk A B (a : A) (b : B)`.

-The natural number indicating the projected field is 0-based, where 0 is the first *non-paramter* argument to the constructor, since a projection cannot be used to access the structure's parameters.
+The natural number indicating the projected field is 0-based, where 0 is the first *non-parameter* argument to the constructor, since a projection cannot be used to access the structure's parameters.

 With this in mind, it becomes clear that once we despine the constructor's arguments into `(constructor, [arg0, .., argN])`, we can reduce the projection by simply taking the argument at position `i + num_params`, where `num_params` is what it sounds like, the number of parameters for the structure type.